TMEIT/reglementet/english/markdown/tmeit_reglemente.md

 **to** be old and grumpy.

 ### 2.3 Obligations
-All members of TMEIT are obliged to:
+All members of TMEIT are obliged:
 **to** comply with decisions made by the Committee Council, the Master's Council, and the Marshals College.

 ### 2.4 Full member, Marshal
 #### 2.4.1 Designation
-Full members of TMEIT bear the title Marshal.
+Full members of TMEIT bear the title of Marshal.

 #### 2.4.2 Obligations
 A Marshal shall actively work at at least ¾ of the events that their team has been assigned.
 The Marshal shall respond to summons from the Masters and Team Leaders as soon as possible.
 The work obligations are in effect from the term that the Masters decide.
 This decision can be appealed to the Committee Council.

 Marshals shall partake in and represent TMEIT at at least one external event per term.
 Events that qualify as external events are Marshal gasques, events in other cities, student championships or other events that are approved by the Marshals College.

-Marshals that do not fulfill these obligations can be granted exemptions by the Committee Council.
+Marshals that do not fulfill these obligations can be granted exemptions by the committee council.

 #### 2.4.3 Elevation to Marshal
-The Masters nominate those PRao that they deem suited for elevation to Marshals.
-The Nominated Prao shall be discussed at the following Marshals College.
+The Masters nominate those Prao that they deem suited for elevation to Marshals.
+The Nominated Prao shall be discussed at the following Marshal's College.

 The criteria that Prao shall have fulfilled in order to be elevated are:
 - Have worked at three events, of which at least one is a gasque and at least one is a pub.
 - Have attended at least two Marshal gasques and have shown understanding for and follows the routines and customs that are associated with these.
 One (1) of these gasques can be replaced with another event where Prao have Represented TMEIT.
 The Marshals College approve events other than Marshal gasques that shall count towards this number.
-- Have shown working spirit, capability as part of TMEIT, and proven themselves socially able.
+- Have shown working spirit, capability as part of TMEIT, and proven themselves to be socially able.
 - Have fulfilled all items in Prao's Checklist, which is open for reading for all of TMEIT's active members.

 ### 2.5 Honorary member, Vraq